dulcetravassos/trust-game-fmri-analysis/code/02_analysis/README.md

 #### [`s05_export_results`](s05_export_results.m)

-This script reads the previously estimated SPM.mat, applies a statistical threshold, and automatically exports the peak coordinates (.xls) and the thresholded brain maps (.nii) for all evaluated contrasts.
-It also computes and exports Conjunction Analyses.
-To facilitate visualization and reporting, all generated files are automatically copied and centralized into 'derivatives/1st_level_exports/\[task-name\]'.
+This script extracts results from the previously estimated SPM.mat through an interactive prompt that allows users to define custom statistical threshold parameters (p-value, adjustment method, and minimum cluster size).
+It automatically generates and exports the peak coordinates (.xls) and the thresholded brain maps (.nii) for all evaluated contrasts, including Conjunction Analyses.
+To facilitate visualization and reporting and prevent accidental overwrites, all outputs receive a dynamic threshold signature in their filename (eg., thr_p0p001_unc_k20) and are centralized into the '\derivatives\spm-statistics\1st-level-exports\\[task-name]' directory.